foxriver76/sales-taxes/README.md

 node ./build/index.js --help
 ```

+to list all available options.

 An example:
 ```bash
 node ./build/index.js file test/input3.txt
 ```

-to list all available options.
+You can change the taxes and item classification for the cli in the config folder.
+Please ensure, that changes made here
+are valid against the configured JSON schema.

 ## Problem description
 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical